kathi-roll/Python/Captcha Solver/Readme.md

   -u, --upper          use uppercase in dataset.
   --npi NPI            number of characters per image.
   --data_dir DATA_DIR  where data will be saved.

+Do let me know your suggestions on the Project.

+Open for Collaborations.

+Happy Coding ;)